 - Accidental data breaches, such as misdirected emails and incorrect attachments

-- Non-malicious rule breaking, where employees break process to make their own lives easier e.g. sending work documents to personal email addresses
+- Non-malicious rule-breaking, where employees break processes to make their own lives easier e.g. sending work documents to personal email addresses

 - Malicious exfiltration, where employees deliberately leak data for revenge or profit